boyserk84/opencv_android_studio_facedetection/README.md

 Face Detection with OpenCV Android App
 ===
 Sample Android app integrated with OpenCV library to utilize realtime face detection and machine learning.

+Update: 07/21/2019

+Features
+===
+* Detect multiple human faces.

+Future Iteration
+===
+* Pop up toaster notifying whenever there is a new face detected.
+* Menu to switch front and back camera while facial detection is running.

 This guide will show you how to integrate OpenCV Android SDK into your existing Android studio project.